jdelrue/info_grid/docs/concepts/commercial_token_value_calculation.md

 = (archivecapacity x 70% + nascapacity x 30%) / redundancy_factor
 = (1000 x 70% + 400 x 30%) / 0.75 = 1093

-- 0.75 is the redundancy factor, means we take 25% overhead for redundancy
+- 0.75 is the redundancy factor, which means we take 25% overhead for redundancy
 - we take 70% of archive capacity in the field
 - we take 30% of nas capacity in the field